joeshaw/gengen/README.md

     $ go get github.com/joeshaw/gengen

-Create a Go source file with a generic implementation.
-For example, this contrived linked-list implementation in `list.go`:
+Create a Go packagewith a generic implementation.
+For example, this contrived linked-list implementation in `list.go`, which lives in the `github.com/joeshaw/gengen/examples/list` package:

 ```go
 package list